 In the pre-computer era, strategic planners used the World Mission office floor.
 Annual funding requests from all the fields came to Kansas City.
 These request forms were spread out across the floor of the missions office.
 The requests included money to maintain current work plus hoped-for expansion.
 The World Mission staff pored over the cluttered floor, walking around to look, bowing to pray, trying to discern God's will.
 Reflecting back to the time when he was Nazarene World Mission director, General Superintendent George Coulter spoke of the "harrowing experience" of looking at the huge gap between the money missionaries asked for each year and the amounts being given by local churches toward World Evangelism Fund.
 Requested amounts were lowered and juggled until the grand total on those request sheets came down to anticipated income.
 This grand total was the World Mission portion of the World Evangelism Fund.

 Computers now simplify and speed up this process of adjusting and readjusting figures to make authorized expenditures match anticipated income.
-The process has also been decentralized with details now ironed out at regional centers in cities like Quito, Ecuador, Manila, and Johannesburg, R.S.A.
+The process has also been decentralized with details now ironed out at regional centers in cities like Quito, Singapore, and Johannesburg.
 It should be clear how much underpayment of World Evangelism Fund hurts our global outreach machinery.
 Any fat that may have been in the original requests from the fields has already been eliminated.
 World Evangelism Fund underpayments mean that some muscle has to be cut out.